mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

     For example, set `set_context(mode=PYNATIVE_MODE)` to switch to the dynamic graph mode, or set `set_context(mode=GRAPH_MODE)` to switch to the static graph mode.

-- Using functional differentiable programming architecture and allowing users to focus on the mathematical native expression of model algorithms
+- Using AI and scientific computing fusion programming and allowing users to focus on the mathematical native expression of model algorithms

-    Neural network models are usually trained based on gradient descent algorithms, but the manual derivation process is complicated and the results are prone to errors.
-The Automatic Differentiation mechanism based on Source Code Transformation (SCT) of MindSpore adopts a functional differentiable programming architecture, and provides a Python programming interface at the interface layer, including the expression of control flow.
-Users can focus on the mathematically native expression of the model algorithm without manual derivation.
+    On the basis of support for AI model training and inference programming, it extends the support for flexible automatic differential programming capability, supports differential derivation in the case of function and control flow expression, and supports various kinds of advanced differential capabilities, such as forward differentiation and higher-order differentiation, based on which users can realize the programming expression of differential functions commonly used in scientific computation, so as to support the fusion programming and development of AI and scientific computation.

-- Unifying the coding method of single device and distributed training
+- Distributed training native

     As a scale of neural network models and datasets continuously increases, parallel distributed training becomes a common practice of neural network training.
 However, the strategy selection and compilation of parallel distributed training are very complex, which severely restricts training efficiency of a deep learning model and hinders development of deep learning.
 MindSpore unifies the coding methods of single device and distributed training.
 Developers do not need to write complex distributed strategies.
 They can implement distributed training by adding a small amount of code to the single device code, which improves the efficiency of neural network training, greatly reduces the threshold of AI development, and enables users to quickly implement model ideas.